etingof/talks/devconf-ironic-and-edgy/source/index.rst

    many ironic instances distributed around the globe, each managing its own (local) set of nodes, but offering a single view on all nodes.

-   As of this moment the ironic developers are poking at two ideas:
+   As of the time being, ironic developers are poking at two ideas:

    * Standing up an API proxy service talking to satellite ironic instances and that way joining them into a single view

-   * Still having a single, certralized ironic instance managing Edge nodes over Redfish via a Redfish-to-IPMI proxy running at the Edge.
+   * Still having a single, centralized ironic instance managing Edge nodes over Redfish via a Redfish-to-IPMI proxy running at the Edge.

 Redfish: aggregated management